boschglobal/locator_ros_bridge/README.md

 [![Build action: Galactic](https://github.com/boschglobal/locator_ros_bridge/actions/workflows/build_galactic.yml/badge.svg?branch=main)](https://github.com/boschglobal/locator_ros_bridge/actions/workflows/build_galactic.yml)
 [![Build action: Rolling](https://github.com/boschglobal/locator_ros_bridge/actions/workflows/build_rolling.yml/badge.svg?branch=main)](https://github.com/boschglobal/locator_ros_bridge/actions/workflows/build_rolling.yml)

+# **Warning**

+**The bosch_locator_bridge is only maintained for the latest version of the ROKIT Locator.
+This branch is intended for version 1.4 of the ROKIT Locator.
+It is not tested and will not be maintained!**

 # locator_ros_bridge

 This repository contains the [bosch_locator_bridge](bosch_locator_bridge) package, which provides a [ROS] interface to the [Rexroth ROKIT Locator].